 If you want to test your (or your participant's) network connection and software requirements click here.

-If you are still experiencing issues after passing these checks, please reach out to our support team and we will troubleshoot the issue for you.
+If you are still experiencing issues after passing these checks, please reach out to our support team and we will troubleshoot the issue with you.

 Reliability is the highest priority for Lookback and we follow up on every report.